Loss Aversion: Why Losing $5 Hurts More Than Winning $10

 -

 Attach real financial stakes to your goals.
-Even small amounts ($1-5 per missed commitment) activate the bias.
-You don't need to bet your savings.
+Even small amounts ($1 to $5 per missed commitment) activate the bias.
+You do not need to bet your savings.
 You need to bet enough that it stings.
+This works whether the goal is fitness or money itself; for the money side, see our guide to building financial habits that stick.

 -